xsdk-project/ATPESC2018HandsOnLessons/pages/documentation.md

    answer='The method failed because it is an explicit
            method and the time step was too large.' %}

+{% include qanda question='Why did the method fail?' answer='The method failed because it is an explicit
+           method and the time step was too large.' %}

+{% include qanda question='Why did the method fail?' answer='The method failed because it is an explicit
+           method and the time step was too large.' %}

+{% include qanda question='Why did the method fail?' answer='The method failed because it is an explicit
+           method and the time step was too large.' %}
 ---

 ## Different Page/Posts Formats   {#formats}